robertovicario/cpp-consistent-hashing-algorithms/README.md

 ## Benchmarks

-As outlined in _"A survey and comparison of consistent hashing algorithms" by Coluzzi et al. (2023)_, here is a concise overview of the benchmarks utilized:
+As outlined in _"Consistently Faster: A Survey and Fair Comparison of Consistent Hashing Algorithms" by Coluzzi et al. (2023)_, here is a concise overview of the benchmarks utilized:

 - **Balance:** The ability of the algorithm to spread the keys evenly across the cluster nodes.